What does the low cash rate mean for the Australian economy?

 On Tuesday, the Reserve Bank of Australia (RBA) announced that it will keep the Australian cash rate at 10-basis points for the sixth month in a row.
 In each meeting for the last 12 months the RBA cash rate has drastically decreased as a means of improving the Australian economy following the pandemic-led recession.
-The decision to leave this rate low has proven significant to the improvement of financial and housing market commitments for Australians.
+The decision to leave this rate low has proven significant to improving the overall Australian property market.

-From record-low interest rates, increasing house market values, and an improving unemployment rate - we are going to explain how this decision is and will continue to improve the economic outlook for Australia.
+From record-low interest rates, increasing house prices, and an improving unemployment rate - we'll explain how this decision improving the economic outlook for Australia.

 In their recent statement, the RBA announced that the economic outlook in Australia has been improving and is better than expected.
 They predict that this recovery is expected to continue throughout the next two years as households and business balance sheets are healthy.
 This in large is due to the 3-Year Government Bond Yield Target of 10 basis points, where the Government plans to purchase bonds in order to maintain the 10-basis points.
 They also state that they're prepared to undertake further bond purchases if it will assist with the progress towards the ultimate goal of ensuring full employment and inflation across the nation.